Panabas: Scabbard

 Panabas scabbards were made of plain wood and are now extremely rare - according to accounts, largely because warriors would frequently discard them prior to a battle.
 Such scabbards invariably consist of two pieces of wood which are taken apart to remove the sword, as opposed to the sheath-type scabbards used by most other swords.
 The weapons are also said to have been carried into battle wrapped in cloth and slung across the back.

 Usage

 Weapon

 While the panabas is now rare and there are thus no contemporary cases of its use in battle, stories from and prior to the American colonial era describe it as being used for mop-up operations.
 It is said that warriors wielding panabas would form a rear guard and, following in the steps of warriors in front, use the panabas to quickly dispatch any survivors.
-In terms of its function as a weapon, similarities have been noted between the panabas and the western battle-axe.

 Execution tool

 Because of its effectiveness at chopping through meat, panabas was known favored for use in executions.
 As such, the panabas also came to symbolize a datu's power - a demonstration of his ability to control violence.